Ephraim-Hedia/Embedded_System_Diploma/MY_OWN_RTOS/Readme.md

 	return NoError;
 ```
-First _S_MSP_Task eqeul The Top of Stack "_estack --> we can get the symbol From LinkerScript File"
+First _S_MSP_Task eqeul The Top of Stack "_estack --> we can get the symbol From LinkerScript File"<br/>

-Then We Calculate End of Main Stack pointer by subtract Top of stack from MainStackSize "MainStackSize is Macro You Can Change Size by it "
+Then We Calculate End of Main Stack pointer by subtract Top of stack from MainStackSize "MainStackSize is Macro You Can Change Size by it "<br/>

-Then Check if The End Of Main Stack Pointer Still in Stack Section not Enter Heap Section
+Then Check if The End Of Main Stack Pointer Still in Stack Section not Enter Heap Section <br/>

-Then Use PSP_Task_Locator to be equel _E_MSP_Task - 8 Byte
+Then Use PSP_Task_Locator to be equel _E_MSP_Task - 8 Byte <br/>

-and this will be The first Location of Task1
+and this will be The first Location of Task1<br/>
 ![image](https://github.com/Ephraim-Hedia/Embedded_System_Diploma/assets/74508494/988cbbd4-c419-4969-bc40-1a7df53ce6b4)

 3. Configure IDLE TASK